SoftwareAG/c8y-docs/content/edge/installation-bundle/accessing-platform.md

 ---
 weight: 25
-title: Accessing the Cumulocity IoT Edge appliance
+title: Accessing the Edge appliance
 layout: redirect
+aliases:
+  - /edge/installation/#accessing-cumulocity

 ---

 ### Configuring the access through domain name

-The Cumulocity IoT Edge appliance is accessible using the domain name configured as part of the installation.
+The {{< product-c8y-iot >}} Edge appliance is accessible using the domain name configured as part of the installation.

 There are two ways to configure the accessibility with the domain names: